 21 Adorable and Easy Halloween Crafts for Kids!.
-Great for preschool, daycare and homeschool classroom!
+Great for preschool, daycare and the homeschool classroom!

 The hooligans and I LOVE crafting for Halloween, and we like to keep things simple by using basic craft materials and things you already have around your home.
 We have lots of ghosts, pumpkins, monsters, mummies and spiders for you to make at home, daycare or in your preschool classroom.
 Pin them or bookmark them to refer to when your kids want to get crafty this October.